owlbarn/tutorial/book/diffequation/README.md

 Without further due, let's see it how `owl-ode` package can be used to solve ODE problem.

 ### Example: Linear Oscillator System

+EXPLAIN: how the equation of Oscillator becomes this linear representation.

 Let's see how to solve a time independent linear dynamic system that contains two states: